New Hampshire Laws and Incentives

 Electric Vehicle (EV) Parking Requirement

-An individual may not park a motor vehicle in a parking space equipped with a public electric vehicle charging station unless the vehicle is a EV.
+An individual may not park a motor vehicle in a parking space equipped with a public EV charger unless the vehicle is an EV.

 (Reference New Hampshire Revise Statutes 236:134)